PUMPKINFEST - zero food waste awareness day

 - Smoothie bike - using pedal power to make delicious smoothies

 - Children's costume competition - get dressed up and take a pic with one of our team and you may win a prize; and more

 By prior appointment only - To book a place or find out more email AWRP.Amey.co.uk

 email AWRP.email@example.com to book or for more information

 In order to comply with relevant health and safety legislation, to support the Government’s efforts to ‘contain’ and ‘delay’ the spread of the virus, and to support business continuity planning, Amey has implemented additional site control measures.

 One of the measures deemed necessary to mitigate the impact of the pandemic is to implement additional site control measures, to support ‘social distancing’ as recommended by the Government to control the spread of the virus.
 This includes:

 - Encouraging all non-essential staff to work from home/avoid travelling to operational sites

 - Avoiding all non-essential travel and non-business critical meetings

 These measures will remain in place until further notice.
-If you have scheduled a meeting at or a visit to one of our sites, a member of our team will contact you to discuss rescheduling.
+If you have scheduled a meeting at or a visit to one of our sites, a member of our team will contact you to discuss the arrangements and to reschedule if appropriate.
 Further updates will be provided in due course.